topStrip1

 Conclusion:

-Though anger management can be a challenge for some people and a strain on mental health, there are several things you can do to help them control an anger problem.
+Though anger issues can be a challenge for some people and a strain on mental health, there are several things you can do to help them control an anger problem.
 Therapy can help with long-lasting results, make impactful changes to the person's thought process and interpersonal skills, and enable them to live balanced lives.